BrainsChange/Digital-Signal-Processing-Courseware/README.md

 -Here and there, we ask you to copy, paste, and/or edit a bit of Python code, for example to change the frequency or magnitude of a sine wave.
 Again, if you’re not familiar with Python, just look for something relevant at the moment, such as the ‘freq’ frequency variable or the ‘gain’ magnitude variable.
 Or grab a line of code from an earlier cell that does approximately what you want and edit it so that it does exactly what you want.

--For example, to plot an “A” character 90 degrees into the 1 Hz sine wave in the Lesson 1 Literacy notebook section L.5 (this will make sense when you get there), you can copy the nearby line of code: plt.text(1,0,'1 sec',fontsize=15) paste it into the code cell, and edit it to, for example: plt.text(.25,0,'A',fontsize=15)
+-For example, to plot an “A” character 90 degrees into the 1 Hz sine wave in the Lesson 1 Literacy notebook section L.5 (this will make sense when you get there), you can copy the nearby line of code: plt.text(1,0,'1 sec',fontsize=15) paste it into the code cell, and edit it to, for example: plt.text(.25,0,'A',fontsize=15).
-- 	Why does changing the argument to .25 get you to 90 degrees?
-Get going on the workshop materials to find out… (hint: 90 is 25% of 360).

 -Each Jupyter Notebook file opens in a Web browser page, with a command ribbon at the top and then a series of cells.
 Some cells will load as regular text, some as Python code.
 Each cell can be run separately (even text cells will run, but that just means: re-display as simple text after having opened the file for editing).